-- Due diligence.
-Ensure that you are certain of your client's true identity. - Act on your instincts.
-If you suspect or indeed know the application to be untrue, contact Zurich.
+Oue diligence.
+Ensure that you are certain of your client's true identity.

 Example: While in the process of completing an application for life cover, a Financial Broker suspected that the clients were withholding information.
 Rather than ask the clients outright, the broker asked Zurich to request a GP Report as part of the underwriting process.
 The GP Report highlighted that the client had failed to disclose a significant medical history.
 However, Zurich offered the client a rating which they accepted.